 The dreaded number 26

-26 stands for other.
-And both drivers getting a 26 in the box is not good.
+26 means “other”.
+And both drivers getting a 26 in the box is not a good thing.
 This usually means the officer could not determine who was at fault and puts a 26 in both the little boxes where it says contributing factors.
 In some instances the officer will explain the 26 in the narrative portion of the police report.

 Typical contributing factors